Physical Address

 The indefinite strike by PTECSSAN can result in various disruptions in internet-related services in Nigeria.

-This may involve data and voice call breakdowns, mobile internet disconnections, and fixed broadband services disruptions.
+This may involve data and voice call breakdowns, mobile internet disconnections, and fixed broadband service disruptions.

 The impact on online-based businesses could be huge.